Hydra-Chain/hydragon-core-contracts/docs/GenesisProxy/GenesisProxy.md

 > GenesisProxy

-wrapper for OpenZeppelin&#39;s Transparent Upgreadable Proxy, intended for use during genesis for genesis contractsone GenesisProxy should be deployed for each genesis contract
+Wrapper for OpenZeppelin&#39;s Transparent Upgreadable Proxy, intended for use during genesis for genesis contractsOne GenesisProxy should be deployed for each genesis contract